-1887 Playwright and novelist Edna Ferber is born today in Michigan.
-With George S. Kaufman, Ferber collaborated on The Royal Family and Dinner at Eight.
-Ferber's novel, "Show Boat," would be the basis for the groundbreaking Oscar Hammerstein II-Jerome Kern musical of the same name.
+1885 Playwright and novelist Edna Ferber is born in Michigan.
+With George S. Kaufman, Ferber collaborates on The Royal Family and Dinner at Eight.
+Ferber's novel Show Boat is the basis for the groundbreaking Oscar Hammerstein II-Jerome Kern musical of the same name.

 2013 Eric Anderson stars in Soul Doctor, a musical about the life and music of controversial Rabbi Shlomo Carlebach, opening on Broadway at Circle in the Square.
 The production receives mixed-to-negative reviews, and closes after 66 performances.